Coffee Prices Rally on Below-Normal Weekly Brazilian Rainfall

 Arabica coffee has support from last Wednesday when exporter group Cecafe reported that Brazil's Nov green coffee exports fell -27% y/y to 3.3 million bags.

 Shrinking ICE coffee inventories are supportive of prices.
-ICE-monitored arabica inventories fell to a 1.75-year low of 398,645 bags on November 20, although they recovered to a 7-week high of 439,257 bags on Friday.
-ICE robusta coffee inventories fell to an 11.5-month low of 4,012 lots last Wednesday.
+ICE-monitored arabica inventories fell to a 1.75-year low of 398,645 bags on November 20, although they recovered to a 2-month high of 443,983 bags on Monday.
+ICE robusta coffee inventories fell to an 11.5-month low of 4,012 lots on December 10 but recovered to a 3-week high of 4,207 lots on Monday.

 American buyers shunned Brazilian coffee purchases due to previous high tariffs on US imports from Brazil.
 Those US tariffs have since been cut, but US coffee inventories are still tight.
 US purchases of Brazilian coffee from August through October, during which President Trump's tariffs were in effect, dropped by 52% from the same period last year to 983,970 bags.